 The stencil paper issue wont be such a problem anymore since now you have pores (hallelujah) and it will help you understand the correct needle depth much better!

-The downsides however are, that it can get a bit smelly and it’s not for those who can’t handle gore.
+The downsides however are, that it can get very smelly very fast, and it’s not for those who can’t handle gore.
 Okay, gore is maybe overexaggerating it a bit, but it’s definitely not for the squeamish.
+You also need to educate yourself about crosscontamination in this case.
+You don’t want drying pigblood and plasma on your tv remote and cellphone.

 Keeping it as a cool piece of art is also impossible, you have to throw it away after a few days.
 Unless you decide to freeze it in, but what’s the point in doing that if you can’t showcase it?
 It’s not optimal for tracking your progress either.